 Bβ2 null mice are viable and fertile, without obvious abnormalities.
 Bβ2 null mice demonstrate significantly larger cortical and hippocampal neuronal mitochondria than in wildtype.
 Bβ2 deletion decreases spine number on apical and basal cortical dendrites and hippocampal dendrites.
 Bβ2 null mice display significantly decreased input/output relationship in the hippocampus, consistent with a decrease in synapse number.
 In a combined context and cued fear-conditioning protocol, the hippocampal-dependent context recall trial revealed significant deficits in Bβ2 null and heterozygous mice.
 This deficit is also seen in hippocampal-dependent Barnes maze performance.
 These results are consistent with the reduced hippocampal long-term potentiation (LTP) found in Bβ2 null mice and demonstrate the importance of Bβ2 in hippocampal synaptic plasticity and memory.
 In conclusion, PP2A/Bβ2 and PKA/AKAP1 have important roles in mitochondria regulation and dendritic and synaptic development as seen in our results in vitro with rat hippocampal cultures and in vivo with Bβ2 null mice.

 Dickey, Audrey Sarah.
-"Role of pp2a/bβ2 and pka/akap1 in brain development and function via dynamin-related protein 1 (drp1) control of mitochondria shape and bioenergetics." dissertation, University of Iowa, 2010.
+"Role of pp2a/bβ2 and pka/akap1 in brain development and function via dynamin-related protein 1 (drp1) control of mitochondria shape and bioenergetics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.